OpenGRC Installation Guide

 Step 3: Set Permissions

 The file permissions set by the installer are more permissive than necessary, but are in place for ease of installation.
 You should review the ./set_permissions file, adjust as necessary for your chosen webserver environment, and run it to set the correct permissions for your environment.
+The set_permissions script is provided as a helpful utility, not as a security tool.

 Step 4: Log In!